News

 PsyPost on MSNFluoride exposure may impact children’s cognitive development, study finds

-Fluoride occurs naturally in drinking water, especially well water, but the concentrations are generally low in public water ...
+Fluoride occurs naturally in drinking water, especially well water, but the concentrations are generally low in public water supplies.
+In some countries, such as the US, Canada, UK, Australia and ...

 The study found no evidence linking fluoride exposure during early childhood with adverse cognitive outcomes.
 Participants exposed to fluoridated water and those with dental fluorosis scored ...